 But that's for another day.

-When I started reading society pages, I none of it made any sense to me.
+I've just, when I got old enough to start reading all of the newspaper besides a sports section, When I started reading society pages, none of it made any sense to me.

-Because the the stories about it made them sound like from the moment they got up to the moment they went to bed, everything they did was charitable.
+Because the stories about it made them sound like from the moment they got up till the moment they went to bed, everything they did was charitable.

 It just didn't seem real, but I couldn't put my finger on why.

-It just it just didn't seem because I didn't know anybody like this where I grew up.
+It just didn't seem, because I didn't know anybody like this where I grew up.

 They weren't able to pull it off.